Skip to content

 Limited Environment Variable Support

 Only infrastructure and system parameters support environment variables.
-Core parameters (framework, model-server, etc.) must be configured via CLI options or configuration files for security and clarity.
+Core parameters (deployment-config, engine, etc.) must be configured via CLI options or configuration files for security and clarity.

 5. Configuration Files